what does an inverter do

 b.
 Power Backup

 Another benefit of an inverter is its guarantee of power when the primary source is off.
 As stated earlier, in residential and commercial settings, inverters provide seamless power backup during grid outages, and ensure uninterrupted operation of critical appliances and equipment.
-This enhances safety, convenience, and productivity for users.

 c.
 Renewable Energy Integration